SEKOIA-IO/documentation/docs/integrations/log_auditbeat_linux.md

 ## Auditbeat logs

-With AuditBeat it is possible to collect various activities such as:
+With Auditbeat it is possible to collect various activities such as:

 - Authentication: From system module, login dataset retrieve User logins, logouts, and system boots